-Explore the links below to see our latest media appearances and articles
+Explore the links below to see our research featured in media appearances, videos, and articles

 Watch Dr Jessica Maxwell below on Seven Sharp, discussing Cupla - a new couples app designed to keep the spark alive by creating "Better Time Together".